GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 Each [swath](#swath) is divided into a series of scenes to enable the data to be handled and catalogued more easily.
 Therefore, a scene is a defined portion of the continuous strips of data collected by satellites.

-Landsat scenes are arranged into a worldwide grid called the Worldwide Reference System which uses 'path' and 'row' numbers to identify the location of each scene.

 {#ssh}
 ## Secure Shell (SSH)